liferay-search/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 Instance are shared across all Virtual Instances in the deployment, and even across separate deployments sharing an Elasticsearch cluster (in a multi-tenant scenario).
-Therefore, Result rankings shouldn't be used when connecting multiple @product@ deployments to the same Elasticsearch cluster unless you intend for the same Result rankings to apply to every @product@ deployment.
+Therefore, Result rankings shouldn't be used when connecting multiple @sharepoint@ deployments to the same Elasticsearch cluster unless you intend for the same Result rankings to apply to every @sharepoint@ deployment.
 See [LPS-101291](https://issues.liferay.com/browse/LPS-101291) for more information.